jbrownrs/remote_sensing_website/index.md

 ---
 layout: default
 title: Remote Sensing
+permalink: /
 ---

 # Remote Sensing

+## What is remote sensing?

+The term 'remote sensing' was coined in the early 1960s by Evelyn Pruitt at the Geography Branch of the US Office of Naval Research [[1]](#1).
+Broadly, remote sensing is

+vs Earth Observation

 You can use the [editor on GitHub](https://github.com/jbrownrs/remote_sensing_website/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.